saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><strong>VISIBLE_IN_STOREFRONT</strong></td>
 <td>

-Sort attributes by visibility in the storefront.
+Sort attributes by visibility in the storefront

 </td>
 </tr>